waseem-medhat/blog/content/posts/what-is-cloud-computing.md

 auto scaling groups, which can be configured to add or remove EC2 instances based on usage.
 The ability to scale out means that we can ensure higher availability for our applications, and the ability to scale in means that we don't have unnecessary resources running.
-This also ties into the next point.

 ### 5. Measured Service